 What is Sundar Pichai's net worth?

-The estimated net worth of Sundar Pichai is at least $13.78 million as of August 18th, 2021.
-Mr. Pichai owns 4,832 shares of Alphabet stock worth more than $13,784,053 as of September 27th.
+The estimated net worth of Sundar Pichai is at least $499,967.04 as of August 18th, 2021.
+Mr. Pichai owns 4,832 shares of Alphabet stock worth more than $499,967 as of February 7th.
 This net worth approximation does not reflect any other investments that Mr. Pichai may own.
-Learn More.
+Learn More about Sundar Pichai's net worth.

 How do I contact Sundar Pichai?